LilleAndersen/LilleAndersen/README.md

 - 👋 Hi, I’m @LilleAndersen
 - 👀 I’m interested in games and technology
 - 🌱 I’m currently learning computer science at Amalie Skram High School
-- 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me on mail.lilleandersen@gmail.com
+- 📫 If you wanna contact me, use mail.lilleandersen@gmail.com for more serious stuff, if you just wanna talk you can add me on Discord where my username is Soni#3616

 <!---
 LilleAndersen/LilleAndersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.